LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

         * If you read the PR, you may see language about the system getting "wedged" where the iOS and Pod states were not communicating and suffered from a very-long timeout before trying again
     * The *eager-connect* method, senses if the connection is taking too long and restarts the process
         * With iPhone 16/17e, the connection is much faster: a few seconds instead of seconds to minutes
-        * For all other phones, the *eager-connection* is ready to communicate with the pod in a few seconds, so the user can still notice a slight delay compared to the *keep-connected* method, but faster than with *ble-heartbeat* method
+        * For all other phones, the *eager-connection* is ready to communicate with the pod in a few seconds, so the user can still notice a slight connection delay compared to the *keep-connected* method, but faster than with *ble-heartbeat* method

 ### Table of OmnipodKit Versions